BrightspaceUI/core/components/list/README.md

 ## List Item [d2l-list-item]

 The `d2l-list-item` provides the appropriate `listitem` semantics for children within a list.
-It also provides some basic layout, breakpoints for responsiveness, a navigation link for the primary action, and selection.
+It also provides some basic layout, a navigation link for the primary action, and selection.

 <!-- docs: demo code properties name:d2l-list-item autoSize:false size:small -->
 ```html